Are Mechanical Keyboards Better For Carpal Tunnel Syndrome?

 Tracking down a quality ergonomic keyboard, though, is a task in and of itself.

 Sure, there are lots of companies advertising ergonomically focused keyboards that are supposed to support your health.
-But many of them either do a poor job of support or aren’t much different than a standard keyboard at all when you get to using it.
+But many of them either do a poor job or aren’t much different than a standard keyboard at all.

 Mechanical keyboards, however, can offer you a better typing experience AND protect you from carpal tunnel.